ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ## Modules and the Standard Library.

-Organizing source code in OCaml is done using something called _modules_.
+Organising source code in OCaml is done using something called _modules_.
 A module is a group of definitions.
 The _standard library_ is a set of modules available to all OCaml programs.
 Here is how the definitions contains in the `Option` module of the standard library can be listed:
 ```ocaml
 # #show Option;;
 module Option :